American Samoa Wedding Traditions

 Si’i Alofa is a 1-2 hour gift exchange ceremony immediately following wedding vows where 20-50 family representatives reciprocally present ‘ie toga (fine mats), tapa cloth, and money totaling $1,000-$5,000 USD to formalize the union between aigaEYE-nga.
 The bride’s family presents heirloom mats woven from pandanus leaves, some over 100 years old, while the groom’s family reciprocates with cash envelopes and occasionally livestock, establishing lifelong obligations between the families.
 This exchange occurs in a formal circle with matai overseeing proper protocol and delivering oratory acknowledging ancestral connections.

-Modern Si’i Alofa ceremonies in urban areas incorporate cash transfers via digital apps (used by 40% of couples since 2023) while maintaining the physical exchange of key items.
-Rural ceremonies emphasize handmade goods with 90% featuring traditionally woven mats versus 60% in urban settings.
+Modern Si’i Alofa ceremonies in urban areas incorporate cash transfers via digital apps while maintaining the physical exchange of key items.
+Rural ceremonies emphasize handmade goods with most featuring traditionally woven mats.
 The tradition evolved from historical economic alliances between villages and remains legally significant in property disputes, as documented gifts establish family claims.
 Each item’s presentation includes specific speeches lasting 5-10 minutes, praising the object’s makers and invoking blessings for fertility and prosperity.

 Reception Traditions: Taualuga, Umu Feast, Siva Samoa